 White Center sits at the southern edge of Seattle.
 The 1920’s brought waves of working class people to work in the war industries along the Duwamish.
 Later in the 1970’s until today, it also brought waves of immigrant families resulting in one of the most diverse communities of the Northwest.

 On Delridge contains photos taken in this makeshift studio mostly on the corner of Delridge and 16th, outside of Lee's Produce and across from Platinum Cuts and Salon.
+I would also set-up at the corner of 15th Ave SW and SW 98th St. and at the Jubilee Days Fair.

 My photos offer a view of a Seattle that is largely hidden, or certainly not featured in the glossy magazine or newspaper write-ups.
 This is a Seattle much more like much of the rest of the United States today; a city with a growing immigrant population that comes from all over the globe - Asia, Africa and Latin America.
 This population is not centered in the fast-growing tech industry but in the traditional Seattle working class of aircraft manufacture, ship building, construction, small industry and the service sector - the same people I work with on the shop floor at Boeing.